uzc6jw/uzc6jw/README.md

 ## Hello hello!
 I'm Rachel, and I'm currently very new to Github.
-I've learned how to upload to Github specifically for classes, but that's about the extent of my knowledge. \n
+I've learned how to upload to Github specifically for classes, but that's about the extent of my knowledge.
 I'm hoping to get better at using this website with time.
-This account is mostly just for class. \n Here's to hoping!
+This account is mostly just for class.
+Here's to hoping!
 Wish me luck! 🌟✨🌟✨

 <!--